True Memoirs of an International Assassin: Plot

-Larson and Bolivar then return to El Toro's, getting an army to infiltrate the inauguration ball and murder the president.
-When they arrive, Ruiz reminds Larson to kill Masovich., Masovich then spots Larson and attempts to kill him, but Bolivar distracts him.
+Larson and Bolivar return to El Toro's to infiltrate the inauguration ball and murder Cueto.
+When they arrive, Ruiz reminds Larson to kill Masovich.
+When Masovich spots Larson and attempts to kill him, Bolivar distracts him.
 Juan, disguised as a waiter, reminds him of El Toro's orders.
-After they dance, Bolivar and Masovich fight upstairs, while Larson forces the president to confess his plan to kill Masovich.
-The president finds out Larson has recorded him but, being depressed and hating his life, promptly kills himself.
-Meanwhile, the fight between Bolivar and Masovich reaches the president's office and ends with Masovich getting shot and killed by Ruiz.
+After they dance, Bolivar and Masovich fight upstairs.

+Larson tricks Cueto into confessing his plan to kill Masovich.
+When Cueto realises he was recorded, being depressed and hating his life, he promptly kills himself.
+The fight between Bolivar and Masovich reaches Cueto's office and ends with Masovich dying of a gunshot wound.

-Larson and Bolivar then get arrested by General Ruiz, but are sent back to El Toro's, and Juan apologizes to Larson for not believing him.
-Bolivar is hired for the revolution by El Toro, and El Toro takes Larson alone, preparing to kill him (as he knows too much).
-Cobb and Cleveland interrupt him, as they are asked to take him home.
+Ruiz arrests Larson and Bolivar, but sends them to El Toro's, where Juan apologizes to Larson for not believing him.
+El Toro hires Bolivar for the revolution, and plans to kill Larson for knowing too much.
+Cobb and Cleveland interrupt, as they are tasked to send him home.
 Larson is happy to go, but worried about Bolivar.
-At the airport, Larson escapes to try to save Bolivar, who is being held by El Toro for information.
+At the airport, he escapes to save Bolivar, who is being held by El Toro for information.
 Just as Juan is about to kill her, Larson appears, armed.

-Larson convinces Juan to take his side, they fight El Toro and attempt to free Bolivar.
-However, they are defeated, and El Toro takes Bolivar in his helicopter.
-Juan convinces Larson not to give up, and so he follows them onto it.
-After a brief struggle, Larson finally kills El Toro, who remarks that he always knew Larson was the Ghost.
-Larson and Bolivar then jump out of the helicopter and land in the water.
-Then, cornered by General Ruiz (who plans to take over the country), they are about to be killed by him, but then he's shot by Amos (the real Ghost), who disappears.
+Larson convinces Juan to fight El Toro and free Bolivar.
+However, they are defeated, and El Toro takes her in his helicopter.
+Larson jumps onboard and, after a brief struggle, kills El Toro, who remarks that he always knew he was the Ghost.
+Larson and Bolivar jump off the helicopter into water.
+They are cornered by General Ruiz, who plans to take over the country.
+Before Ruiz can kill them, he is shot by Amos (the real Ghost), who disappears.

 Six months later, Juan is the president of Venezuela, with Bolivar watching.
-Cobb and Cleveland, who are also watching, remark that he will be hard to control and that they hate the Ghost.
-Larson has become a bestselling author, having released his new book, which includes some of his Venezuela adventures.
-At a TV interview with Katie Couric, she asks him whether the book was real, and Larson denies it, saying it is a work of fiction.
+Cobb and Cleveland remark that he will be hard to control and that they hate the Ghost.
+Larson is again a bestselling author, after releasing his latest, which includes some of his Venezuelan adventures.
+Asked if the book is true in another TV interview with Katie Couric, Larson says it is a work of fiction.